spencerbf/Git_CV/README.md

 #### Duties:
 - Business development
 - Assisting the recruitment team with finding and communicating with candidates for relevant positions within the SAP market
-- Negotiating rates with clients and candidates
-- Screening, interviewing and recommending candidates
-- Writing up job specs
 - Updating in-house database with new candidate skills and requirements
-- Marketing jobs to candidates

 #### March 2013 – May 2014